High School Student Resources

 Student holding Future Jayhawk sign

-Enrolling in Classes at KU as a High School Student
+Enrolling in Classes at KU as a

 1. Complete the Non-Degree Seeking Student Application

-To enroll in a class at KU as a high school student, the first step is to submit a non-degree seeking student application through the Office of Admissions.
+To enroll in a KU course as a high school student, start by submitting a non-degree seeking student application through the Office of Admissions.
+A non-refundable $40 application fee is required.
+Students from economically disadvantaged backgrounds or those with military affiliation may be eligible for a fee waiver.

 pencil